mainmatter/ember-simple-auth/README.md

 as well as the session events as shown above.

 It also provides the __`isAuthenticated` as well as the `data` properties.
 The latter can be used to get and set the session data__.
-While the special `authenticated` section in the session data is contains the data that was acquired by the authenticator when it authenticated the session and is read-only, all other session data can be written and will also remain in the session after session invalidation.
+While the special `authenticated` section in the session data contains the data that was acquired by the authenticator when it authenticated the session and is read-only, all other session data can be written and will also remain in the session after it is invalidated.
 It can be used to store all kinds of client side data that needs to be persisted and synchronized across tabs and windows, e.g.:

 ```js